The post was updated in April 2020.

 I also created a review plan based on the Ecopolis Reviewers that some friends shared with me.

 The Land Use class that I taught in the second semester of AY 17-18 became an outlet for my review.

 My lectures were central to land use laws because of my self-review sessions.

-Devolution and the local planning structure were mainstays in every class.
+Devolution, the local government, and the local planning structure were mainstays in every class.